Jessica Kairé: Shiva

 Shiva is a series of installations in which Kairé puts a white fabric over various mirrors with a plaque underneath telling passers by not to look at themselves in the mirror.

 Can You Hear Me?

 Can You Hear Me? is a performance piece in which the audience has a video call with someone in a different location through Skype.
 During the call, participants share the same meal that the people on the other side of the screen are eating.

 Tastings

 Tastings are a series of installations in which she creates casts of the architecture surrounding the area and then uses the cast to mold edible things such as bread and chocolate.

 Exhibitions

-NuMu The Nuevo Museo De Arte Contemporáneo (NuMu) is an egg-shaped kiosk repurposed by both Kairé and Stefan Benchoam that has been turned into a small museum that displays contemporary artworks in Guatemala City.
+NuMu (Nuevo Museo De Arte Contemporáneo) is an egg-shaped kiosk repurposed by both Kairé and Stefan Benchoam that has been turned into a small museum that displays contemporary artworks in Guatemala City.
 The kiosk was used to sell eggs by its previous owner until Kairé rented it.
 NuMu was created to combat Guatemala's lack of contemporary art exhibitions.